andstu/GANDataGeneration/README.md

 # GANDataGeneration
-The code in this repository was used to write [this paper]: https://github.com/andstu/GANDataGeneration/raw/main/DataSynthesis.pdf.
+The code in this repository was used to write [this paper](https://github.com/andstu/GANDataGeneration/raw/main/DataSynthesis.pdf).